-(a) for a licensee in its first financial year of being authorised to provide a custodial or depository service or holding scheme property or assets of a registered scheme or IDPS property-the licensee's forecast of its revenue from the calculation date for the remainder of the first financial year, pro-rated to a 12-month period;
+(a) for a licensee in its first financial year-the licensee's forecast of its revenue from the calculation date for the remainder of the first financial year, pro-rated to a 12-month period;

-- (b) for a licensee in its second financial year of being authorised to provide a custodial or depository service or holding scheme property or assets of a registered scheme or IDPS property-the aggregate of the licensee's: - (i) estimate of its revenue for the second financial year-to-date; and - (ii) forecast of its revenue for the remainder of the second financial year; and - (c) for a licensee in its third financial year of being authorised to provide a custodial or depository service or holding scheme property or assets of a registered scheme or IDPS property-the average of: - (i) the aggregate of the licensee's: - (A) estimate of its revenue for the third financial year-to-date; and - (B) forecast of its revenue for the remainder of the third financial year; and - (ii) the licensee's revenue for its second financial year in which it was authorised to provide a custodial or depository service; and - (d) for all subsequent financial years of a licensee-the average of: - (i) the aggregate of the licensee's: - (A) estimate of its revenue for the current financial year-to-date; and - (B) forecast of its revenue for the remainder of the current financial year; - (ii) the licensee's revenue for the last preceding financial year; and - (iii) the licensee's revenue for the second preceding financial year.
+- (b) for a licensee in its second financial year-the aggregate of the licensee's: - (i) estimate of its revenue for the second financial year-to-date; and - (ii) forecast of its revenue for the remainder of the second financial year; - (c) for a licensee in its third financial year-the average of: - (i) the aggregate of the licensee's: - (A) estimate of its revenue for the third financial year-to-date; and - (B) forecast of its revenue for the remainder of the third financial year; and - (ii) the licensee's revenue for its second financial year; and - (d) for all subsequent financial years of a licensee-the average of: - (i) the aggregate of the licensee's: - (A) estimate of its revenue for the current financial year-to-date; and - (B) forecast of its revenue for the remainder of the current financial year; - (ii) the licensee's revenue for the last preceding financial year; and - (iii) the licensee's revenue for the second preceding financial year.

-Note 1: We expect providers to base their forecast on reasonable assumptions and to take into account the actual revenue over the financial year to date in making the forecast.
+Note: We expect an AFS licensee to base its forecast on reasonable assumptions and to take into account the amount of actual revenue of the entire business of the licensee over that financial year-to-date in making the forecast.